greg-raven/Uncommon-Sense/_posts/2023-02-13-the-goal-of-newspeak.md

 ---
-title: 'The goal of Newspeak'
+title: "The goal of Newspeak"
 layout: post
 categories:
 - speech